Trina Michaelis: Lead ASM Instructor/Instructor Trainer, Wilderness First Responder, Idaho STAR Instructor

 I’m constantly looking for ways to improve my riding skill and enjoy being an IDAHO STAR motorcycle training instructor.
-I am also a Rescue Rider and Road Guardian member along with memberships in SMSA, AMA, ICMS, Patriot Guards, a road captain for the Idaho Gems and State Ambassador for the Women on Wheels.
+I am also a Rescue Rider and Road Guardian member along with memberships in SMSA, AMA, ICMS, Patriot Guards and serve as National Board of Trustee Secretary for the Women on Wheels.

-As a Wilderness First Responder and a Red Cross Instructor I look forward to advancing ASM accident scene management and emergency care training for riders and professional rescuers in and around Idaho, Washington, Oregon, Utah and Montana.
+As a Wilderness First Responder and a American Safety Institute Instructor I look forward to advancing ASM accident scene management and emergency care training for riders and professional rescuers in and around Idaho, Oregon, Washington, Utah, Wyoming and Montana.
 For inquiries about attending or hosting classes please contact me at: firstname.lastname@example.org.
 Or you may use the form below.

 All ASM Certified Instructors must be motorcyclists.
 Medical training is not required, however, a Lead instructor must be present at each class.

 Lead ASM instructors must have EMT equivalent or higher in medical training and be a motorcyclist.

 We recommend one instructor for every 15-20 students

 Any exceptions to these rules are made on an individual basis by the ASM office.
 Please call 262-706-3278